nursultanaslan/spring-cloud-gateway-ratelimiter/README.md

-# Spring Cloud Gateway – RequestRateLimiter Reproducer
+# Spring Cloud Gateway – Basic Sample

 This project is a minimal Spring Cloud Gateway application created to reproduce an issue where `RequestRateLimiter` is not found in a larger multi-module setup.